SysKitTeam/docs-insights/product-updates/insights1-release-note.md

 ---
-title: SysKit Insights Sees the Light of Day!
+title: SysKit Insights - SharePoint performance monitoring and troubleshooting
 description: This article describes what is this new SharePoint performance monitoring and troubleshooting tool bringing in the first release.
 author: Iva Novoselic
 date: 6/3/2018